fossabot/Cards/README.md

 }
 ```

 In the above example `DanceClassViewController` should conform to `CardableScene`.
-As you can see `DanceClass` is the model for `DanceViewController`, so your `CardableScene` implementation should specify this.
+As you can see `DanceClass` is the model for `DanceClassViewController`, so your `CardableScene` implementation should specify this.

 ```swift
 import UIKit